-We invite you to become a WAHS member or PATHS member.
 Your financial support through our membership programs allows us to continue providing the necessary care to the animals who find their way to our shelter.

 The Washington Area Humane Society is a 501(c)(3) no-kill shelter funded solely by private contributions.
 The official registration and financial information of the Washington Area Humane Society may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1-800-732-0999.
 Registration does not imply endorsement.

 When people find out that this is a no-kill shelter they sigh with relief.
 The reality is that what makes this a feel-good public policy is also what makes it even more difficult to maintain.